-Amy Gould is a full time continuing faculty member at Evergreen and has taught here since 2005.
+Amy Gould has been an Evergreen Faculty member since 2005.
 She earned her B.A. in Planning, Public Policy and Management from the University of Oregon in 1997; M.S. in Public Affairs from the University of Oregon in 2000; Ph.D. in Political Science from Northern Arizona University in 2005.
-As a former practitioner of public administration in transportation, her research and publications include management style and leadership, trust within public service, conformity, social differences, public policy, project management, Office of the U.S. President, religion, and gender studies. in how we shape public Service: Portraits of Theory in Practice) and editor of two (Government is Us: Public Administration in an Anti-Government Era and Government is Us, 2.0) as well as author and contributor to many articles published in academic and trade journals.
+As a former practitioner of public administration in transportation, her research and publications include management style and leadership, trust within public service, conformity, social differences, public policy, project management, Office of the U.S. President, religion, and gender studies. in how we shape public spaces to build and sustain communities.
+She is co-author of one book (Transformational Public Service: Portraits of Theory in Practice) and editor of two (Government is Us: Public Administration in an Anti-Government Era and Government is Us, 2.0) as well as author and contributor to many articles published in academic and trade journals.
 She serves on editorial boards of journals, reviews manuscripts for journals and publishers, and served in leadership positions in related professional organizations.
-Locally, she volunteers in local organizations and engages in pro bono research
+Locally, she volunteers in local organizations and engages in pro bono research projects that often have work for students looking for research experience.

-Cheryl Simrell King Is in her third decade of teaching in MPA programs.
+Cheryl Simrell King served two terms as the Evergreen MPA Director.
+She is in her third decade of teaching in MPA programs.
 Prior to her PhD in public affairs, she trained as an experimental psychologist and worked as a regulatory and strategic marketing researcher before pursuing a full-time academic career.
 Like most Evergreen MPA faculty, she is a generalist and teaches across the MPA curriculum.
 Most of her scholarship and community-based work is in the area of citizen engagement and transformational practices to improve governance and government.
 In particular, she is interested in how we shape public spaces to build and sustain communities.
 She is co-author of one book (Transformational Public Service: Portraits of Theory in Practice) and editor of two (Government is Us: Public Administration in an Anti-Government Era and Government is Us, 2.0) as well as author/coauthor of many articles published in academic and trade journals.
 She serves on editorial boards of journals, reviews manuscripts for journals and publishers, and served in leadership positions in related professional organizations.
 Locally, she volunteers in local organizations and engages in pro bono research projects that often have work for students looking for research experience.
-She previously served two terms as the Evergreen Master of Public Administration Director.

-Doreen Swetkis is a full-time member of the faculty in the Master of Public Administration (MPA) program.
-She is the recent past Director of the MPA program, serving in that capacity from 2015-2019.
+Doreen Swetkis is the recent past Evergreen MPA Director; serving in this capacity from 2015-2019.
 Previously, she was a visiting professor at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University (Ohio) and received her doctorate from the Levin College in 2009.
-Her dissertation topic examined the relationship between residential property tax abatement programs and change in Ohio's urban neighborhoods.
 She has taught several courses in public administration, nonprofit administration, urban studies, and statistics.
 Doreen has several years of experience as a practitioner in the non-profit sector, including serving as the associate director of development & research for a Cleveland fair housing organization.
 Doreen is published in the Journal of Genetic Psychology, Congressional Black Caucus Foundation Housing News Service, and the Journal of Public Administration Research & Theory.
-She is the co-author of The 21st Century American City: Race, Ethnicity and Multicultural Urban Life (2013 and 2019 editions).
+She is also the co-author of The 21st Century American City: Race, Ethnicity and Multicultural Urban Life (2013 and 2019 editions).
 Doreen currently volunteers for the Housing Justice Project and sits on the board of Thurston County Volunteer Legal Services.